Nanolx/NanoDroid/doc/Installation.md

 ## Installation Logfiles

-The recovery log and installation configuration is stored after installation, regardless with it succeeded or failed.
+The recovery log and installation configuration are stored after installation, regardless it succeeded or failed.

 You'll find the files in

-* `/data/media/0/nanodroid_logs/MODID_log_INSTALLDATE
+* `/data/media/0/nanodroid_logs/MODID_log_INSTALLDATE`
 * `/data/media/0/nanodroid_logs/MODID_twrp_INSTALLDATE`

 where `MODID` is either